TheStaticMage/firebot-mage-trivia/README.md

 The best way to get help is in my Discord server.
 Join the [The Static Discord](https://discord.gg/TmvGn3ywws) and then visit the `#firebot-mage-trivia` channel there.

 - Please do not DM me on Discord.
-- Please do not ask for help in my chat when I am live on Twitch.
+- Please do not ask for help in my chat when I am streaming.

 Bug reports and feature requests are welcome via [GitHub Issues](https://github.com/TheStaticMage/firebot-mage-trivia/issues).